-Studies Abroad and Other Off-Campus Studies
+Semester Abroad and Other Off-Campus Studies

 Where do you want to go?
 Where is God calling you?
 North Central students have the opportunity to study abroad through a number of programs during their time at NCU.
-More information about each program will soon be available under the links below:
+Click on the links below to learn more about each of NCU's current opportunities: